veritise/veritise-node/docs/verify.md

   $ veritise-node verify

 OPTIONS
   -h, --help       It shows the help of this command.

+  --logger=logger  [default: Console,File] The loggers the command will use.
+Options are: Console,File,Silent.
+Use ','
+                   to select multiple loggers.

 EXAMPLE
   $ veritise-node verify